lay-it-out/lamb/README.md

 where notation `|+|` is the alignment version of Kleene plus: `stmt|+|` stands for a nonempty sequence of statements that are aligned to each other (i.e., with the same column number).

-This grammar is indeed ambiguous: our tool outputs the following that presents a shortest ambiguous sentence found:
+This grammar is indeed ambiguous:

 ```
 ...lines of solving process omitted...